Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Mansfield, placing the area among the bottom 25% of areas assessed nationally

-The area has approximately 1813 people per dwelling approval, indicating an established market.
-With population expected to remain stable or decline, pressure on housing in Mansfield should be reduced, potentially creating opportunities for buyers.
+With the population expected to remain stable or decline, Mansfield should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development